AMWA-TV/is-04/docs/Controllers.md

 Controllers SHOULD observe and interpret all of the TXT records returned with the DNS Service Discovery responses according to the requirements for Query API Clients specified in the [API Paths section of the APIs document](APIs.md#api-paths) in this specification.

 ## Query API

 The Controller MUST be capable of using the Registry's IS-04 Query API to discover any registered resource, including Node, Device,  Source, Flow, Sender, and Receiver, as described in the [APIs section](README.md#apis) of this specification.

-The Controller MUST use the Registry's IS-04 Query API either via the ~~REST~~ HTTP API or by requesting WebSocket subscriptions.
+The Controller MUST use the Registry's IS-04 Query API either via the HTTP API or by requesting WebSocket subscriptions.

 When using the Query API, query filters SHOULD be used (and advanced query language where available) to cut down on the volume of resources returned to the Controller, as specified in the [APIs: Query Parameters](APIs%20-%20Query%20Parameters.md) document.

 Controllers SHOULD adhere to the version downgrade requirements for Query API Clients specified in the [Requirements for Query API Clients section of the Upgrade Path document](Upgrade%20Path.md#requirements-for-query-api-clients) in this specification.

 ## Pagination

 In large systems, API resources rely upon pagination in order to return high volumes of data.
 This can be both hard to keep track of for a client, and require a large number of requests in order to scan the entire data set.